wbartley/wbartley.github.io/source/_posts/2013-08-19-meteor-and-fitbit-api.markdown

 ## Step 3: Meteorite and Atmosphere
 To add and install smart packages from [Atmosphere](https://atmosphere.meteor.com/wtf/app) I needed to install  [Meteorite](http://oortcloud.github.io/meteorite/).

 A critical piece was making sure that the Meteor and Meteorite smart packages were setup correctly.
 Meteor uses packages.js and Meteorite uses smart.json.
-Following the directions [Building a smart package?](https://atmosphere.meteor.com/wtf/package) I created smart.json files.

-To publish you run the command

-	$ mrt release [path]

 For me the [path] was the current package directory.